Frequently Asked Questions (FAQ)

 Still not found the answer to some of your questions?
-Hopefully you can find the answer here.
+Hopefully you can find the answer here in our FAQ.
 If not give us a call today.
 We will be happy to help.

 In short anyone with feet!
 You have one pair of eyes, you see an optician, you have one set of teeth, you see a dentist and you only have one pair of feet, see the lower limb specialist, see a podiatrist.